Does anyone actually pay with Litecoin in 2026? The real adoption data

 The verdict

-Yes, people pay with Litecoin in 2026 — more than skeptics assume, and on BitPay more than with any other single coin by transaction count.
+Yes, people pay with Litecoin in 2026 — more than the skeptics assume, and on BitPay more than with any other single coin by transaction count.
 As a censorship-resistant, no-issuer, sub-cent payment rail with a 14-year uptime record, LTC does something stablecoins structurally cannot, and a dedicated merchant base genuinely uses it.
-But on the question of who won mainstream crypto payments, the answer is unambiguous and it is not Litecoin.
+But on the question of who won mainstream crypto payments, the answer is unambiguous, and it isn't Litecoin.
 Dollar stablecoins took remittances, B2B settlement and the bulk of payment value, and the GENIUS Act poured concrete over that lead.
 Litecoin's honest role in 2026 is a strong niche: the best non-stablecoin coin for low-value merchant payments, in a market where low-value merchant payments are no longer where the money is.

 Frequently asked questions